 Editor’s note: From “climate adaptation” to “blue carbon,” from “landscape approach" to “ecosystem services,” environmental jargon is everywhere these days.
 Conservation International’s blog looks to make sense of it in an occasional explainer series we’re calling “What on Earth?”

-In this installment, we explore "reforestation," a practice critical to stopping climate change.
+In this installment and video, we explore "reforestation," a practice critical to stopping climate change.

 That’s easy: It’s helping to bring forest back to an area where it was destroyed.

 I have a feeling there’s more to it than that.

 Well, yes: Reforestation involves indigenous peoples, wildlife, breathable air — even the cocoa powder and palm oil in your favorite breakfast spread.
 Fundamentally, though, it’s a matter of creating the conditions for Earth to continue supporting human life.

 How is that?